 Among the legends of the Titanic is the story that Ann Isham refused to get into a lifeboat without her Great Dane.
 Two days after the sinking, passengers on the German liner Bremen reported seeing a woman in a life jacket floating in the water with her arms around a large dog.
 Ms. Isham’s body was never recovered.
 There is doubt about whether she even had a dog on the Titanic.

 What is known is that her father had a law firm with Robert Todd Lincoln, son of President Abraham Lincoln, in Chicago.
 She moved to Europe in 1903 and lived with her sister Frances (Mrs Harry Shelton) in Paris.
 Ms. Isham boarded the Titanic in Cherbourg to spend the summer with her brother Edward in New York City.

 Pomeranian and Elizabeth Barrett Rothschild, 54

-Mrs. Rothschild and her dog were in lifeboat 6 and both survived.
-This was the life boat that also carried the “unsinkable” Molly Brown, a Denver millionairess.
+Mrs. Rothschild and her dog were in Lifeboat 6 and survived.
+This boat also carried the “unsinkable” Molly Brown, a Denver millionairess.
 Mrs. Rothschild’s husband, Martin, went down with the ship.
 Her niece, Dorothy Rothschild, was the writer and poet later known as Dorothy Parker (1893-1967).
-The dog reportedly was attacked and killed by a larger dog within weeks of surviving the Titanic.
+The dog reportedly was attacked and killed by a larger dog weeks after surviving the Titanic.
 However, one of Mrs. Rothschild’s descendants said the dog was hit by a streetcar.
 Mrs. Rothschild herself died in 1943.